mhe/pynrrd/docs/source/user-guide.rst

 :Python Datatype: :class:`list` of :class:`str`
 :Python Example: ['this', 'is', 'string', 'separated']

 A limitation to the string list is that any strings containing a space in them will be incorrectly separated.
-In the future, escaping the space could be a useful technique to prevent unwanted separation.
+Future work could include handling an escaped space to prevent unwanted separation.

-A few fields that are string lists in the NRRD specification are defined with a syntax where there are quotation marks around the strings along with the space delimeter (e.g. "<s>" "<s>" ... "<s>").
-The fields that use this style are 'space units', 'units' and 'labels'.
-The quotation marks seem to be optional but currently they are not handled by the pynrrd library.
+The string list fields 'space units', 'units', and 'labels' are specified to have quotation marks around the strings along with the space delimiter (e.g. "<s>" "<s>" ... "<s>").
+At this time, the pynrrd library does not handle quotation marks in string list fields.

 int vector
 ~~~~~~~~~~~~~